-(In thousands) Quoted prices in active markets for identical assets Significant observable inputs Significant unobservable inputs
+(In thousands) Asset category Total Quoted prices in active markets for identical assets (Level 1) Significant observable inputs (Level 2) Significant unobservable inputs (Level 3)

-Asset category Total (Level 1) (Level 2) (Level 3)

-Taiwan plan assets (a) \$ 830 \$ 830
+Taiwan plan assets (a) \$830 \$830

 Germany plan assets (b) \$ 78 \$ 78

-\$ 908 \$ 908
+\$908 \$908 = =

 - (a) This category includes investments in the government of Taiwan's pension fund.
 The government of Taiwan is responsible for the strategy and allocation of the investment contributions. - (b) This category includes investments in an insurer's balanced asset fund.
 The insurer is responsible for the strategy and allocation of the investment contributions.
 The Company selects a pre-packaged portfolio pooled investment fund that is conservative.
 The majority of the funs are invested broadly in German mortgage bonds, construction loans and government bonds with good credit rating.